Josefinekihlstrom/Plant-Memory/README.md

 The feature of flipping the cards did not seem to be supported by Safari browsers so I solved this problem by adding a webkit attribute in my css code for the backface visibility.
 The code that guided me to solve this bug was found [here](https://stackoverflow.com/questions/42744573/backface-visibility-not-working-in-safari/45145977).
+#### Bugs found while testing manually
+* **Fixed!** When matching a pair right after a previous match, the match sound effect would not fire a second time.
+This was solved by putting the match sound effect to a current time of 0 when being executed.
+* **Not fixed yet!** When the game has been started and the question mark icon is clicked and modal pops up, the timer does not stop.
+This function of stopping the timer when modal is showing does not exist in this version of the game due to lack of time to develop it.
+This is added to the 'Features left to implement' section in the README.md file.
+To inform the player I've added text about this in the modal itself.
 ### Deployment
 This project was developed in Gitpod and then pushed to GitHub.
 To deploy the project the following steps were made: